eva-yanrong-chen/ml_image_colorization/README.md

 ##### Supervised
 <!-- We aim to frame the problem as a multinomial classification with predefined AB color pairs for each pixel.
 Our model of choice will be a Convolutional Neural Network<sup>[1]</sup><sup>[2]</sup><sup>[3]</sup><sup>[4]</sup> to extract semantic features and map it onto a per pixel probability distribution over all the AB pairs.
 We will then try a variety of techniques to choose the color per pixel, be it taking the color with the highest probability per pixel or taking a mode over neighboring pixels. -->
 Currently, we are framing the problem as a regression problem over both the A and B space.
 Our model of choice is a fully convolutional network with a pretrained resnet-50 as the backbone.
-The network aims to extract semantic features through the downsampling part of the model and map these features back into color palletes on the upsampling part.
+The network aims to extract semantic features through the downsampling part of the model and map these features back into color palletes in the upsampling part of the model.
 To train the network, we apply Regression loss using Mean Squared Error on the true colors of the image.

 ![Network Diagram](pics/NetworkDiagram.jpg "Network Diagram")